Does Your Cigna Policy Cover Rehab and Substance Abuse Treatment?

 According to Cigna’s Standards and Guidelines — Medical Necessity Criteria for Treatment of Mental Health Disorders, published in April 2020, Cigna uses guidelines and practices established by entities such as the Institute of Medicine, the American Society of Addiction Medicine, and the American Psychiatric Association to determine medical necessity and to define the most appropriate treatment for each person.

 Cigna’s individual and family medical plans vary, and what Cigna pays for substance abuse treatment depends on your specific policy.
 However, all insurance companies are required to provide a summary of your coverage and benefits.
-If you have questions, call the treatment center or rehab, or contact Cigna’s customer service.
+If you have questions, call our trusted admissions counselors at 1st Step for confidential insurance verification, or you can contact Cigna’s customer service.

 If you have Cigna insurance, you may be covered through an employer or school, direct purchase, the healthcare marketplace, or through Medicare.
 Depending on your plan, Cigna may pay all or part of treatment and levels of care, including: